Kurt Russell: 2000–present: Franchise films and resurgence

+Other ventures

 Baseball career

 Russell, like his father, had a baseball career.
 In the early 1970s, Russell was a switch-hitting second baseman for the California Angels minor league affiliates, the Bend Rainbows (1971) and Walla Walla Islanders (1972) in the short season Class A-Short Season Northwest League, then moved up to Class AA in 1973 with the El Paso Sun Kings of the Texas League.

 While Russell was in the field turning the pivot of a double play early in the season, the incoming runner at second base collided with him and tore the rotator cuff in Russell's right (throwing) shoulder.
 He did not return to El Paso, but was a designated hitter for the independent Portland Mavericks in the Northwest League late in their short season.
 The team was owned by his father, and he had been doing promotional work for them in the interim.
 The injury forced his retirement from baseball in 1973 and led to his return to acting.

-TV star

-In the autumn of 1974, he appeared in the ABC series The New Land, inspired by the 1972 Swedish film of the same name.
-Critically acclaimed, it suffered very low ratings and aired only six of the 13 episodes.
-He returned to Disney for The Strongest Man in the World (1975).

-Transition into Hollywood

-In 1980, Russell was nominated for an Emmy Award for Outstanding Lead Actor in a Limited Series or a Special for the television film Elvis.
-This would transition Russell's Hollywood career after years as a child actor.
-It was directed by John Carpenter and led to a series of collaborations between the two men.

-Russell starred in Amber Waves (1980) and the comedy Used Cars (1980).
-He then played Snake Plissken in Escape from New York (1981), directed by Carpenter.

-He returned to Disney to provide the voice of Copper as an adult for The Fox and the Hound (1981) then reunited with Carpenter for The Thing (1982), based upon the short story Who Goes There? by John W. Campbell, Jr., which had been interpreted on film before, albeit loosely, in 1951's The Thing from Another World.

-He was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture for his performance in Silkwood (1983).

-Russell made Swing Shift (1984) co-starring Goldie Hawn, who became his romantic partner.
-He starred in The Mean Season (1986) and The Best of Times (1986), then played an antihero truck driver caught in an ancient Chinese war in Big Trouble in Little China, another Carpenter film which, like The Thing, was initially a critical and commercial disappointment but has since gained a cult audience.
-More popular at the box office was Overboard (1987), a comedy with Goldie Hawn.